cfhamlet/os-dbnetget/README.md

 Library and command line tool not just for qdb.

 This project implement a python qdb toolkit as dbnetget at first.
-With the progress of development, it is separated into multiple sub-projects as [os-qdb-protocal](https://github.com/cfhamlet/os-qdb-protocal), [os-m3-engine](https://github.com/cfhamlet/os-m3-engine), this project become a framework for similar work not just for qdb.
+With the progress of development, it is separated into multiple sub-projects as [os-qdb-protocal](https://github.com/cfhamlet/os-qdb-protocal), [os-m3-engine](https://github.com/cfhamlet/os-m3-engine), this project become a framework for similar works not just for qdb.

 The main components are client libraries and command line tool.